bahanonu/ciatah/README.md

 - `viewMovie`
 	- Users should check that calciumImagingAnalysis loads their movies correctly and that Miji is working.
 	- Remember to check that `Imaging movie regexp:` (regular expression class uses to find user movies within given folders) setting matches name of movies currently in repository.
+- `viewMovieRegistrationTest`
+	- Users can check different spatial filtering and registration settings.
+	- `tregRunX` folders (where `X` is a number) contain details of each run setting.
+Delete from analysis folder if don't need outputs later.
+	- Remember to adjust contrast in resulting montage movies since different filtering will change the absolute pixel values.
 - `modelPreprocessMovie`
 	- Main processing method for calciumImagingAnalysis.
 Performs motion correction, spatial filtering, cropping, down-sampling, and relative fluorescence calculations.
 If using Inscopix nVista 1.0 or 2.0, also will correct for dropped frames.
 - `modelModifyMovies`